Schnyder woods, SLE(16), and Liouville quantum gravity

 We now develop wooded-triangulation analogues of the objects featured in Sections~\ref{subsec:singleflow} and~\ref{subsec:excursion}.
 Similar discrete analogues have been considered in the bipolar orientation setting \cite{bipolarII}.
 The forward and reverse explorations of a bipolar orientation are symmetric.
 However, they behave differently in the wooded triangulation setting considered below.
 We start from the forward exploration.
 Given a blue edge $\fraketa^\b(i)$ and its tail $v$, let $P_i$ be the red flow line from $v$.
 As a ray in a topological half plane bounded by the blue and green flow lines from $v$, the path $P_i$ admits a natural notion of left and right sides.

-\begin{lemma} In the above setting, let $T$ be a forward stopping time such that $w_T=\b$ a.s. and lew $\cZ=(\cL,\cR)$ be the forward grouped-step walk viewed from $T$.
+\begin{lemma} In the above setting, let $T$ be a forward stopping time such that $w_T=\b$ a.s. and let $\cZ=(\cL,\cR)$ be the forward grouped-step walk viewed from $T$.
 Define a sequence $\sigma$ inductively by $\sigma_0 = 0$ and, for $i \geq 1$,

 Then for all integers $k\in [\ta(\sigma_{i}), \ta(\sigma_{i+1}-1)]$, the edge $\fraketa^{\b}(k)$ is right of the red flow line $P_T$ if $i$ is even and left of $P_T$ if $i$ is odd. \end{lemma}